12 Best Wayback Machine Alternatives in 2026 (Free & Paid)

 • Automated continuous archiving of websites, social media, and messaging platforms

-• eDiscovery integration for legal review workflows
+• eDiscovery (electronic discovery used in legal proceedings) integration for legal review workflows

 • Social media archiving: captures Facebook, Twitter/X, Instagram, LinkedIn, and YouTube